TannedCung/FP/README.md

 # What are the models in this repo ???

-This robot has 2 models on his brain.
+This robot has 2 models.
 1 is to recognize users, the other is to check if they are putting on a mask.
 Both of these two used Transfer Learning method
 ## Face recognition
 With the Backbone is VGGFace2, this model gives an incredible result (with non-asian face).
 Without my face signed up, it confused me between strangers and Obama's First lady - Michelle Obama (?????).
 Can't bilieve we have any kind of these blood ties.
 The thing is, this model is built for non-asian faces and it needs some change in its weight.